ewfx/gaipl-i-d-e-ai/artifacts/demo/README.md

+Please use the files in demo folder as all updated files are in demo folder

 Replace this file with files that you would like to use for your demo.
 This may include

 - A presentation/deck in pdf or pptx format